-APT Asian Series
+APT Asian Series (APT)

 The Asian Poker Tour (APT) is specifically an Asia-Pacific poker tour.
 November 2006 marks the first Asian Poker Tour that was held in Singapore under the umbrella of Capital Events Pte.
 And the first champion to win the tour was poker player Tony G. But in early 2008, APT was acquired by the well-known AsianLogic that highly focuses on providing exceptional poker experience to poker players in Asia.
 The success of APT was appreciated by all over the world.